 Google Fit's accumulated step counter is supported in China, with up to seven days of history.
 You can access this without providing a user credential.

-You can use the China version of the Android Wear emulator image to test your apps.
+You can use the China version of the Wear OS by Google emulator image to test your apps.
 This is supported by Android Studio 3.0 and above.

 To test your apps on the China version of the emulator: